-The 4GLOBAL Group has not identified any lease contracts that have not yet commenced as at the end of each year.
-Consequently, the 4GLOBAL Group has not identified any material commitments.
+The 4GLOBAL Group has identified a lease contract, which begins on 1 April 2023 that has been accounted for in the Consolidated Statement of Financial Position as a right of use asset and relates to the offices the company occupies in Chiswick, London.
+No other lease contracts have been identified and not yet commenced as at the end of each year.
+Consequently, the 4GLOBAL Group has not identified any other material commitments.